soijebor/Cryptocurrencies/README.md

 ## ***Challenge Overview***

-A senior manager, Martha for the Advisory Services Team at Accountability Accounting, one of your most important clients.
+A senior manager for the Advisory Services Team at Accountability Accounting, one of your most important clients.
 Accountability Accounting, a prominent investment bank, is interested in offering a new cryptocurrencies investment portfolio for its customers.
-The company, however, is lost in the immense universe of cryptocurrencies and asks you to present a report of what cryptocurrencies are on the trading market and how cryptocurrencies could be grouped toward creating a classification for developing this new investment product.
+The company, however, is lost in the immense universe of cryptocurrencies and asks me to present a report of what cryptocurrencies are on the trading market and how cryptocurrencies could be grouped toward creating a classification for developing this new investment product.

   * Prepare the data for dimensions reduction with PCA and clustering using K-means.
   * Reduce data dimensions using PCA algorithms from sklearn.